 Magnesium may be a key ingredient your diet lacks that could alter your relationship with anxiety.
-Watch both your mood and stress response improve daily.
+Experience your mood and stress response improve daily by adding this supplement.

 If you are fed up with your anxiety and stress levels, you may find some comfort.
 Magnesium is known to manage the pathway that includes the hypothalamus and the pituitary and adrenal glands.
 For this reason, it may be directly involved in our stress response.
 Studies have been done and show that there is a positive response in people with anxiety that supplement their diet with Magnesium.
 It works even better if taken in conjunction with B Complex vitamins.
 My fascination with Magnesium came about when I performed a diet makeover and found that I wasn’t getting much Magnesium, at least, not every day.
 I have been strict with my diet all my life; however, several years back I had to really reevaluate the situation.